zdravkokold/CarMarket/README.md

 ### :dart: Roles

 - User => Can only search for cars and see their details.
 You become user when you register.
-- Admin => Can do: add cars for sale, buy cars, sell cars, edit car details, delete cars.
+- Admin => Can buy cars, sell cars and delete cars.
 You become Admin when you become a Dealer.